nirdeshdwa/anime_dcgan/README.md

 # Noise Vector to test models
 NOISE = tf.random.normal([1,100])

-# We will reuse this seed overtime (so it's easier)
+# We will reuse this seed over time (so it's easier)
 # to visualize progress in the animated GIF)
 seed = tf.random.normal([NUM_OF_EXAMPLES_TO_GENERATE, NOISE_DIM])
 ```

-##**Casting float64 to float32**
+## **Casting float64 to float32**
->As gradient functions from Tensorflow requires floate32, so we have to type caste float64 to float32
+>As gradient functions from Tensorflow require floate32, so we have to type caste float64 to float32

 ```